ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/14-Analysis_w_pytraj.md

 ~~~
 {: .file-content}

 Before starting jupyter server we need to allocate CPUs and RAM for our notebook.
 We will request two MPI tasks because we will learns to how to analyze data in parallel.
+We will request an interactive allocation using the *salloc* command:

 ~~~
 salloc --mem-per-cpu=2000 --time=2:0:0 --ntasks=2
 ~~~
 {: .bash}

+Wait for the allocation to be complete.
+When it's done you will see that the command prompt changed:

 ~~~
 salloc: Pending job allocation 44825307